Schrödinger equation: History

 According to de Broglie, the electron is described by a wave, and a whole number of wavelengths must fit along the circumference of the electron's orbit:

 This approach essentially confined the electron wave in one dimension, along a circular orbit of radius $r$.

 In 1921, prior to de Broglie, Arthur C. Lunn at the University of Chicago had used the same argument based on the completion of the relativistic energy–momentum 4-vector to derive what we now call the de Broglie relation.
-Unlike de Broglie, Lunn went on to formulate the differential equation now known as the Schrödinger equation and solve for its energy eigenvalues for the hydrogen atom.
-Unfortunately the paper was rejected by the Physical Review, as recounted by Kamen.
+Unlike de Broglie, Lunn went on to formulate the differential equation (presumably by combining the classical Helmholz equation with de Broglie's relations $p = \hbar k$ and $E = \hbar \omega$) now known as the Schrödinger equation and solve for its energy eigenvalues for the hydrogen atom; the paper was rejected by the Physical Review, according to Kamen.

 Following up on de Broglie's ideas, physicist Peter Debye made an offhand comment that if particles behaved as waves, they should satisfy some sort of wave equation.
 Inspired by Debye's remark, Schrödinger decided to find a proper 3-dimensional wave equation for the electron.
 He was guided by William Rowan Hamilton's analogy between mechanics and optics, encoded in the observation that the zero-wavelength limit of optics resembles a mechanical system—the trajectories of light rays become sharp tracks that obey Fermat's principle, an analog of the principle of least action.